bbenchoff/bbenchoff.github.io/pages/ThinkinMachine.md

 - **Verifies the flash with the new key**
 - **Resets the CH32**, letting it start up with the firmware you just wrote.

 Yes, this was a massive pain to figure out what was actually happening.
 The good news is I didn't have to do all the work.
-The [WCH-web-ISP code](https://github.com/basilhussain/wch-web-isp) is _right there_, so I just told the RP2040 to do whatever the Javascript on this page was doing.
+The [WCH-web-ISP code](https://github.com/basilhussain/wch-web-isp) is _right there_, so I just told the RP2040 to do whatever the Javascript on that page was doing.

 The actual payload can be anything I want.
 I whipped up a slightly more sophisticated 'Hello World' and 'Blink a LED' program for the CH32, compiled it, and created a `firmware.h` file for the Pico uploader.
+The contents of this `.h` file is just a hex dump of the `.bin` file built by the compiler.

 The full code listing of the Pico uploader is available here: